-Again, we saw a number of students interested in obtaining casual work while they continued with their education.
-We were able to support these students through job seeking skills, resume writing and role-play activities such as mock phone and in-person interviews.
+It's always wonderful to work with students interested in obtaining casual work while they continue with their education.
+We have been able to support them through job seeking skills, resume writing and role-play activities such as mock phone and in-person interviews.
 Students also took advantage of the many online tools available to them to investigate careers, and to complete questionnaires which helped them identify industry areas where their skills and interests are best suited.
 Some of the website's students looked at include: